 #5 Get pictures of the car and the scene if possible

-As the saying goes “a picture is worth a 1000 words” is really true when it comes to a car accident.
+As the saying goes “a picture is worth 1,000 words” is true when it comes to a car accident.
 It is very important for you to take pictures of the damage to your car and the other person’s vehicle if possible.
-You might want to take other pictures of the scene that could be important later on in court if it goes that far.
+You might want to take other pictures of the scene that could be important later in court if it goes that far.

 #6 Get an exchange information from the other person in the accident

 It is the law that all drivers have a valid driver’s license, proof of insurance and car registration.
-So, at some point, you want to be sure that you get the information from the other person and you give them all of your pertinent information.
-You will need all that in order to file a claim with both insurance companies.
+So, at some point, you want to be sure that you get the information from the other person, and you give them all of your pertinent information.
+You will need all that to file a claim with both insurance companies.

 #7 Immediately report the accident to your insurance company

 Once you are officially released from the scene would a really good time for you to contact your insurance company to get the claim process rolling.
 The insurance company will assign an adjuster to your claim, and they will come to look at your vehicle.
 Some of the big national insurance companies started to use smartphone apps to speed up the process.